VAMSApp/OnAirDiscordBot/README.md

 # OnAir Discord Bot

 A Discord.js bot that integrates Your OnAir Company or Virtual Airline's details within your Discord server.
-The Bot currently only has the ability to show flights, members, jobs, fleet, and airport information from within discord, each command is a one-off request to the OnAir API and is translated into a discord response.
-See [Planned Features](#planned-features) for more information on what is planned for the future.
+Giving your users the ability to query flights, members, jobs, fleet, and airport information from within discord, each command is a one-off request to the OnAir API and is translated into a discord response table.
+See [Planned Features](#planned-features) for what's in the works.

 ## How to use
 There are now two ways you can start using the bot